derb12/pybaselines/README.rst

 Quick Start
 -----------

-To use the various functions in pybaselines, simply input the measured data and any required parameters.
-All baseline correction functions in pybaselines will output two items: a numpy array of the calculated baseline and a dictionary of potentially useful parameters.
 The main interface for all baseline correction algorithms in pybaselines is through the ``Baseline`` object for one dimensional data and ``Baseline2D`` for two dimensional data.

+For either object, all relevant baseline correction algorithms in pybaselines are available as methods.
+All baseline correction methods in pybaselines will output two items: a NumPy array of the calculated baseline and a dictionary of potentially useful parameters.
+An example of using several different methods to fit a baseline to data is shown below.

 For more details on each baseline algorithm, refer to the `algorithms section`_ of pybaselines's documentation.
 For examples of their usage, refer to the `examples section`_.